 In this post I’m going to show you how to Knit two together (K2tog) and Purl two together (P2tog) These are both “decrease” knitting stitches.
 These techniques will help you reduce the number of stitches that you have.
 Your pattern will usually tell you which to use.
 How to Knit two together (K2tog) This is […]

-How to Make 1 Left (M1L) and Make 1 Right (M1R) These are increases made on the knitted side of your work.
-To make a M1L or a M1R, you will use this “bar” between two stitches.
-It effectively adds a stitch by knitting this “bar” as if it was a stitch.
-Step 1 in […]
+How to Make 1 Left (M1L) and Make 1 Right (M1R) I’m going to show you how to M1L and M1R.
+These are increases made on the knitted side of your work.
+Not sure what I mean by “knitted side”? check out this post here To make a M1L or a M1R, you will use […]

 In pretty much everything you knit, you will at some point need to learn how to count rows and stitches.
 This is especially important if you’re making something that needs to be a certain size, as you will need to make sure you knit in the same “gauge” as the designer.
 If you’re not sure […]